 |Received a loan you didn’t apply for||7|

 Source: CFPB website

-The Most Complained About Payday Lender in Georgia: Big Picture Loans, LLC
+Payday lender with the most complaints in Georgia: Big Picture Loans, LLC

 Payday lenders have an almost unerring ability to dodge the law and stay in business.
 The latest strategy they’ve taken to avoid the prohibition in states like Georgia is to partner with Native American tribes.